CelestialCrafter/CelestialBot/README.md

-# CelestialBot
+# CelestialBotBeta
-CelestialBot's source code.
+CelestialBotBeta's source code.

 CelestialBot is a bot is a multipurpose bot for Fun commands, General commands Meme commands, And a bit of the essential moderation commands!